UMich-TAD-Lab/Extracting-SPM12values/README.md

 # How to Extract Data from the Amygdala Using MarsBaR
-- Protocol Developed by Kristen Stauffer
+- Protocol Developed by Leigh Gayle Goetschius
 - Webpage Developed by Andie Bulbin

 ## Step 1: Open and Set Up MATLAB